 Wyre Forest District Council Home Energy Conservation Act (HECA) Report

-The Secretary of State for Energy and Climate Change requires local authorities in England to provide an update report every two years setting out the energy conservation measures that the authority considers practicable, cost-effective and likely to result in significant improvement in the energy efficiency of residential accommodation in the area.
-This report builds on previous reports setting out how Wyre Forest District Council intends to help householders take advantage of financial incentives such as the Energy Company Obligation (ECO), Renewable Heat Incentive (RHI), Feed in Tariff (FIT) and any other schemes that became available.
+LAs are required to provide an update report every two years setting out the energy conservation measures that the authority considers practicable, cost-effective and likely to result in significant improvement in the energy efficiency of residential accommodation in the area.
+This report builds on previous reports setting out how Wyre Forest District Council intends to help householders take advantage of financial incentives such as the Energy Company Obligation (ECO) and the Green Homes Grant Local Authority Delivery Scheme (LADS) and any other schemes that became available.
 In addition it will also provide information on funding sourced and provided by the council.

-We are now in our fourth reporting stage for the revitalised HECA and this report will detail projects and work we have delivered since the last report in 2017 and will also detail our plans for the next two years to address home energy related issues across our district.
+The 2021 report details projects and work we have delivered since the last report in 2019 and also sets out our plans for the next two years to address home energy related issues across our district.